lelandrichardson/react-native-in-depth/README.md

 ## Install React Native CLI

-Note: verify you don't already have this isntalled by running `which react-native`.
+Note: verify you don't already have this installed by running `which react-native`.

 ```bash
 npm i -g react-native-cli